-- (1) It is the duty of the Governor to - - (a) ensure that the Central Bank carries out the functions imposed on the Central Bank by this Act or any other law of the Independent State of Papua New Guinea; and - (b) manage the Central Bank and direct its affairs and, in relation to the management of the Central Bank and the direction of its affairs, to act honestly and in good faith to achieve the Central Bank's objectives and policies; and - (c) inform the Minister on monetary, foreign exchange and other economic matters; and - (d) devote the whole of his professional time to the service of the Central Bank; and - (e) not - - (i) occupy or hold any other paid office or employment; or
+- (1) It is the duty of the Governor to- - (a) ensure that the Central Bank carries out the functions imposed on the Central Bank by this Act or any other law of the Independent State of Papua New Guinea; and - (b) manage the Central Bank and direct its affairs and, in relation to the management of the Central Bank and the direction of its affairs, to act honestly and in good faith to achieve the Central Bank's objectives and policies; and - (c) inform the Minister on monetary, foreign exchange and other economic matters; and - (d) devote the whole of his professional time to the service of the Central Bank; and - (e) not- - (i) occupy or hold any other paid office or employment; or - (ii) directly or indirectly hold any shares or other pecuniary interest in any bank or financial institution; or - (iii) engage in the practice of any profession or business. - (3)The Governor and the Board have the authority as defined in this Act to exercise the Central Bank's powers for the purposes of achieving the objectives and functions of this Act and implementing the policies of the Central Bank.

-- (ii) directly or indirectly hold any shares or other pecuniary interest in any bank or financial institution; or - (iii) engage in the practice of any profession or business. - (2) The Governor has the authority to exercise the Central Bank's powers for the purposes of achieving the objectives and functions of this Act and implementing the policies of the Central Bank.
+17. Delegation.

-17. DELEGATION.
+(1) The Governor may, by notice in the National Gazette, delegate to an officer of the Central Bank all or any of his powers and functions under this Act (except this power of delegation).

-- (1) The Governor may, by notice in the National Gazette, delegate to an officer of the Central Bank all or any of his powers and functions under this Act (except this power of delegation). - (2) Every delegation under Subsection (1) is revocable, in writing, at will, and no such delegation affects the exercise of a power or the performance of a function by the Governor nor relieves the Governor of the primary duties and responsibilities imposed upon him under this Act.
+(2) Every delegation under Subsection (1) is revocable, in writing, at will, and no such delegation affects the exercise of a power or the performance of a function by the Governor nor relieves the Governor of the primary duties and responsibilities imposed upon him under this Act.